epic-gateway/dev-test-environment/roles/epic/README.md

       pod_cidr: "10.246.0.0/16"  - kubernetes POD CIDR range, needs to be configured because this block is used by endpoints and in the prototype cannot conflict with cluster

-> Note: Vagrant adds 'pfc_remote_path' to the hosts PATH.
+> Note: Vagrant adds 'true_ingress_remote_path' to the hosts PATH.
 It will overwrite original /etc/environment, ATM it contains only PATH, but could possibly cause a troube in the future.

 Dependencies
 ------------